Intake: September only

 The Cass in MSc International Accounting & Finance offers an expertly structured course, giving you the real world accounting and finance expertise that leads to a wide range of rewarding international roles.
 And because Cass is located close to the City of London, you will be perfectly placed to exploit the opportunities created by the degree.

 This is a highly practical course.
 You will need a high level of quantitative skills in order to examine accounting and finance from the perspective of those who use financial reports to evaluate company and managerial performance.
 You will also gain an essential understanding of the principles underlying current thinking in accounting and finance.

-The course is also accredited by a number of professional bodies, including the Chartered Financial Analyst Institute (CFA), and there are exemptions from some exams of the Chartered Institute of Management Accountants (CIMA) and the Association of Chartered Certified Accountants (ACCA).
+The course is a Chartered Financial Analyst Institute (CFA) Partner Programme.
+There are exemptions from some exams of the Chartered Institute of Management Accountants (CIMA) and the Association of Chartered Certified Accountants (ACCA).
 Please see the Accreditations tab for more information on how you can benefit from these partnerships.

 View our guide to finance MSc courses at Cass